Semaglutide (Ozempic/Wegovy) Research Overview

 SUSTAIN Programme (Type 2 Diabetes)

-• SUSTAIN 1 (monotherapy): Researchers observed HbA1c reductions of 1.5% (0.5 mg) to 1.8% (1.0 mg) versus 0.1% with placebo at 30 weeks.
+• SUSTAIN 1 (monotherapy): HbA1c reductions of 1.5% (0.5 mg) to 1.8% (1.0 mg) versus 0.1% with placebo at 30 weeks.

-• SUSTAIN 2: Compared to sitagliptin 100 mg, semaglutide 1.0 mg achieved superior HbA1c reduction (1.6% vs 0.5%) at 56 weeks.
+• SUSTAIN 2: At 56 weeks, semaglutide 1.0 mg achieved superior HbA1c reduction compared to sitagliptin 100 mg (1.6% vs 0.5%).

-• SUSTAIN 6: This cardiovascular outcomes trial (n=3,297) demonstrated a 26% relative risk reduction in major adverse cardiovascular events (MACE) with semaglutide versus placebo (HR 0.74, 95% CI 0.58–0.95).
-This was a landmark finding for the GLP-1 RA class.
+• SUSTAIN 6: Published in November 2016, this cardiovascular outcomes trial (n=3,297) demonstrated a 26% relative risk reduction in major adverse cardiovascular events (MACE) with semaglutide versus placebo (HR 0.74, 95% CI 0.58-0.95) (Marso et al. (2016)).
+This was the first CV outcomes signal for the GLP-1 RA class in a dedicated trial.
+The trial is registered at ClinicalTrials.gov.

 PIONEER Programme (Oral Semaglutide)

-• PIONEER 1: Oral semaglutide 14 mg achieved HbA1c reductions of 1.0% versus 0.3% with placebo at 26 weeks.
+• PIONEER 1: Published in November 2019, oral semaglutide 14 mg reduced HbA1c by 1.0% versus 0.3% with placebo at 26 weeks (Aroda et al. (2019)).

 • PIONEER 6: The cardiovascular safety trial (n=3,183) showed no increased cardiovascular risk, with a numerical trend toward MACE reduction (HR 0.79, 95% CI 0.57-1.11).